g27182818/GCN_homework/README.md

 1. Read the `model.py`, `main.py`, `dataset.py` and `args.py` files.
 You do not have to understand everything but you need to have a general idea of what is happenning inside the code.
 Answer: Is this method evaluating the whole training set in every iteration as our previous code was doing?
 How are they computing node features?
 2. Run the `PlainGCN` configuration for 100 epochs and obtain a baseline for your experiments.
 Append to your report the highest metrics obtained in train, validation and test.
 For reference, it should take **one and a half** hours to run the whole experiment.
-3. Change the `model.py` file to implement a GAT with one head.
+3. Change the `model.py` file to implement a GAT with one head (you shall import convolutional operators from `deep_gcns/gcn_lib/sparse/torch_vertex.py`).
 Obtain performance metrics and discuss according to what was explained in class. **Bonus (1 point) implement a multi-head GAT (from 2 to 8 heads).
 This might require to change parts of the conde not previously specified.**

 # Part 5: Residual implementation (1 point)